zacnees3/getting-started-with-github-copilot/.github/steps/x-review.md

 Here's a recap of your accomplishments:

 - Set up your GitHub Codespace and environment.
-- Learned how to use Copilot Autosuggestions, Chat and Edits.
+- Learned how to use Copilot inline suggestions, Chat and Edits.
-- Used Copilot to generate commit messages and pull request summaries
+- Used Copilot to generate commit messages and pull request summaries.
-- Learned how to request Copilot to review your code
+- Learned how to request Copilot to review your code.

 ### What's next?

 - Continue working on the project
+  - Use Copilot to add a function for students to unregister for an activity.
   - Use Copilot to fix issues found by GitHub Copilot in pull request review
-  - Use Copilot to generate tests and documentation
+  - Use Copilot to generate tests and documentation.
-  - Try using different AI Models
+  - Try using different models.
 - Check out the other [GitHub Skills exercises](https://skills.github.com).
   - Try building your first [GitHub Copilot Extension](https://github.com/skills/your-first-extension-for-github-copilot)

 Check out these resources to learn more about GitHub Copilot :
 - Are you not getting the responses you want from Copilot?
 [Learn prompt engineering](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/prompt-engineering-for-copilot-chat)